DelNov/T-Flows/readme.md

 RESULTS_SAVE_INTERVAL    300
 ```

 _Process_, by default, links velocities and pressure through the SIMPLE algorith.
 (The other option in the code is PISO.)
-An important aspect of the pressure-velocity algorithms are the _under-relaxation_ factors, which may be fiddled with in order to improve convergence of the solution procedure.
-If not specified, _Process_ sets very conservative (read: small) values to make sure the system will converge.
-For this case, given that it's reletivelly simple, laminar, and that we have to make sure that temperatures reach final stratification, we may want to set them explicitly.
-From simulations we conducted beforehand, we found these values to work for this case:
+An important aspect of the
+pressure-velocity algorithms are the _under-relaxation_ factors, which may be
+fiddled with in order to improve convergence of the solution procedure.
+If not
+specified, _Process_ sets very conservative (read: small) values to make sure
+the system will converge.
+For this case, given that it's relativelly simple,
+laminar, and that we have to make sure that temperatures reach final
+stratification, we may want to set them explicitly.
+From simulations we
+conducted beforehand, we found these values to work for this case:
 ```
  PRESSURE_MOMENTUM_COUPLING             simple
  SIMPLE_UNDERRELAXATION_FOR_MOMENTUM    0.7